-Due to the frequency of sharps use at both the Student Health Center and Athletic Training Office, a designated individual from each office will record all percutaneous injuries from contaminated sharps that occur within the department on the Sharps Injury Log (Appendix G) for the Student Health Center and Athletic Training Office, respectively.
+Due to the frequency of sharps use at the Student Health Center, a designated individual will record all percutaneous injuries from contaminated sharps that occur within the department on the Sharps Injury Log (Appendix D).
 This information will be forwarded within 24 hours to Risk Management & Environmental Health & Safety where it will be recorded on the Master Sharps Injury Log for AU.
-A new Sharps Injury Log is created annually and will be forwarded by RMEHS to the Student Health Center during the annual review of the BPECP.
-If it is determined that revisions are necessary, the Director of the Student Health Center will work with the BBP Program Administrator to ensure that appropriate changes are made to this document.
+A new Sharps Injury Log is created annually.

 All other percutaneous injuries to AU employees that occur from contaminated sharps will be immediately reported to the employee's supervisor and Risk Management & Safety Services.
 This information will be promptly (within 24 hours) forwarded to Risk Management & Environmental Health & Safety and recorded on the Master Sharps Injury Log for AU.
-If it is determined that revisions necessary, Risk Management & Environmental Health & Safety will ensure that appropriate changes are made to this BPECP.
+If it is determined that revisions are necessary, Risk Management & Environmental Health & Safety will ensure that appropriate changes are made to this BPECP.